fergal92/pp4-diy-blog/README.md

 Provides links to social media channels

 ### Features left to implement
+- Message box on website
+- Search functionality
+- Add categories to blog posts
 #### Search bar
 To allow searching of blog posts

 ## Technologies Used
 - [Django](https://www.djangoproject.com/) - Django framework was used to build this project
 - [Bootstrap](https://getbootstrap.com/) - Bootstrap was used to build the project quickly thanks to the pre configured CSS and JS provided
+- [Python](https://www.python.org/) - Python is the language used to write django and is therefore essential to this project
+- [javascript](https://www.javascript.com/) - Javascript is an essential language used for web development and is used extensively in this project
+- [Bootstrsap](https://getbootstrap.com/) - Bootstrap is used for styling quicly and efficiently in this website
 - [PostgreSQL](https://www.postgresql.org/) - This is the relational database used for the project
 - [Heroku](https://dashboard.heroku.com) - Heroku is the hosting platform used for the project
 - [HTML](https://developer.mozilla.org/en-US/docs/Web/HTML) - was used as the foundation of the site.
 - [CSS](https://developer.mozilla.org/en-US/docs/Web/css) - was used to add the styles and layout of the site.
 - [CSS Flexbox](https://developer.mozilla.org/en-US/docs/Learn/CSS/CSS_layout/Flexbox) - was used to arrange items simmetrically on the pages.
 - [Balsamiq](https://balsamiq.com/) - was used to make wireframes for the website.
-- [VSCode](https://code.visualstudio.com/) - was used as the main tool to write and edit code.
 - [Git](https://git-scm.com/) - was used for the version control of the website.
-- [GitHub](https://github.com/) - was used to host the code of the website.
 - [Am I Responsive](https://ui.dev/amiresponsive) - was used to generate an image of the website across different screen types and resolutions
-- [GitHub Pages](https://pages.github.com/) - was used to host the website

 ## Design